-- 2.1 Designating the area highlighted within the 'London Road' boundary as a HSHAZ will help address the chronic issues currently facing the high street, which include high vacancy rates (24.3%, national average is approximately 11%), over-reliance on traditional retail, poor condition of the streetscape / buildings and levels of severe deprivation.
-There is deep disadvantage in the HSHAZ area, with the two wards falling within the proposed boundary suffering from significant levels of deprivation.
+- 2.1 Designating the area as a HSHAZ will help address the issues currently facing the high street, which include the high vacancy rates (24.3%, national average is approximately 11%), the over-reliance on traditional retail, the poor condition of the streetscape / buildings, and levels of severe deprivation.
+There is marked disadvantage in the HSHAZ area, with the two wards falling within the proposed boundary suffering from significant levels of deprivation.
 Kirkley Ward is the 10th most deprived neighbourhood in England and Harbour Ward falls within the 10% most deprived areas.
-Historic England will work in partnership with the Council and the projects partnership to provide resources such as advice, research, training and other grant funding opportunities. - 2.2 The Delivery Plan has set out a funding request from Historic England for £540,000 over the year programme period.
-The funding will be drawn down quarterly in arrears based on agreed actual spend. - 2.3 HSHAZ designation will also be a vital tool in attracting other funding from both public and private sources.
-In particular, the funding aligns well with programmes operated through the National Lottery Heritage Fund, Arts Council, The Architectural Heritage Fund Future High Street Fund and The Towns Fund.
+Historic England will work in partnership with the ESC and the projects partnership to provide resources such as advice, research, training and other grant funding opportunities. - 2.2 HSHAZ designation will also be a vital tool in attracting other funding from both public and private sources.
+In particular, the funding aligns well with programmes operated through the National Lottery Heritage Fund, Arts Council, The Architectural Heritage Fund Future High Street Fund and The Towns Fund. - 2.3 Current successes to date achieved through the North Lowestoft HAZ include: - £200,000 additional external funding leveraged; - Engagement with the local community in terms of both learning new heritage skills, volunteering opportunities and participation in heritage events; - Improvements to the appearance of the area through heritage-led regeneration; - Provided a national profile for the town; - Feasibility study undertaken for the future use for the future use of the Town Hall; - Tackled some of the public realm issues within the Historic High Street;